-Table 4.1 presents a summary of descriptive statistic for the variables considered for analysis namely GDP growth government spending, government tax revenue as well as government non-tax revenue.
-It described the distribution of each variable with respect to mean, standard deviation, minimum and maximum values for the 32 observations.
+The Table 4.1 presents the summary of descriptive statistic for the variables considered for analysis namely GDP growth government spending, government tax revenue as well as government non-tax revenue.
+It described the distribution of each variable with respect to standard deviation, mean, minimum and maximum values for the 32 observations.